erquhart/convex-oss-stats/README.md

 npx convex env set GITHUB_ACCESS_TOKEN=xxxxx npx convex env set GITHUB_WEBHOOK_SECRET=xxxxx
 ```

+If you haven't been running `npx convex dev` yet, you'll need to start it now.
+It will generate code for the component in your `convex/_generated/api` folder,
+and will deploy changes automatically as you change files in `convex/`.

 Instantiate an OssStats Component client in a file in your app's `convex/` folder: